nedbat/coveragepy/doc/config.rst

 .. _config_report_exclude_lines:

 ``exclude_lines`` (multi-string): a list of regular expressions.
-Any line of your source code that matches one of these regexes is excluded from being reported as missing.
+Any line of your source code containing a match for  one of these regexes is excluded from being reported as missing.
 More details are in :ref:`excluding`.
 If you use this option, you are replacing all the exclude regexes, so you'll need to also supply the "pragma: no cover" regex if you still want to use it.

+You can exclude lines introducing blocks, and the entire block is excluded.
+If you exclude a ``def`` line or decorator line, the entire function is excluded.

+Be careful when writing this setting: the values are regular expressions that only have to match a portion of the line.
+For example, if you write ``...``, you'll exclude any line with three or more of any character.
+If you write ``pass``, you'll also exclude the line ``my_pass="foo"``, and so on.

 .. _config_report_fail_under: